A Guide to Sexual Assault and Sexual Harassment Policies

 Each branch of the service is required to follow DoD policy, and each has regulations to implement the Directive.
-In theory, local command Equal Opportunity (EO) officers assist in implementing the policy and conducting educational programs about harassment.
+In theory, local command EO officers assist in implementing the policy and conducting educational programs about harassment.
 Information about making complaints and local, service-wide or DoD hotline numbers should be posted at every command.
-Unfortunately, the policies are not always followed; sexual harassment complaints are sometimes shunted aside, hidden under bureaucratic paperwork, or just ignored; and servicemembers who make complaints may risk official and unofficial reprisals.
+Unfortunately, the policies are not always followed; sexual harassment complaints are sometimes shunted aside, hidden under bureaucratic paperwork, or just ignored; and service members who make complaints may risk official and unofficial reprisals.

 Sexual Harassment Complaint Procedures

-Your command should have an Equal Opportunity officer whose job is to provide training on sexual harassment issues and (in most services) to assist servicemembers who have harassment or discrimination complaints.
+Your command should have an EO officer whose job includes training on sexual harassment issues and (in most services) assisting service members who have harassment or discrimination complaints.
 This person is likely to be enlisted, rather than an officer, and EO is sometimes collateral duty, rather than the EO officer’s primary MOS or rate.
-Skill levels, support and interest can vary a great deal from one EO to another.
+Skill levels, support and interest can vary a great deal from one EO officer to another.
 While you may need to contact the EO officer in making or following up on a complaint, he or she should be approached with some caution.
-There is no confidentiality with an EO, and his or her official responsibility is to the command rather than you.
-While EOs may be vigorous and supportive advocates, you shouldn’t assume the person is there for you.
+There is no confidentiality with an EO officer, and his or her official responsibility is to the command rather than you.
+While EO officers may be vigorous and supportive advocates, you shouldn’t assume the person is there for you.

 Even within the EO system, informal, verbal complaints are favored.
 EO officers frequently encourage complainants to use them rather than formal complaints.
 Informal complaints are handled without much paperwork, and often without any formal resolution or action.
 While they can be helpful if you wish to keep the matter low-key, these complaints don’t always receive careful attention or investigation, and require little or no official action by the command.

 Formal sexual harassment complaints are taken more seriously.
-These are made in writing and they require a written response, so that they create a better record if an appeal or other complaint is necessary.
+These are made in writing and require a written response, thus creating a better record if an appeal or other action is necessary.
 The Army uses DA Form 7279-R for complaints; the Navy uses NAVPERS 5354/2; the Marine Corps has no form; the Air Force uses a Formal Complaint Summary, AF IMT 1587.

 The complaint should describe the sexual harassment in detail, with names of the harasser(s) and any witnesses.
 Documentary evidence and statements from witnesses can also be included.
-The complaint should explain the result you want from the complaint — this could be anything from a public apology to a transfer for you or (a less likely result) the harasser.
+The complaint should explain the relief you want — this could be anything from a public apology to a transfer for you or (a less likely result) the harasser, or removal of an improper adverse entry in your record.
 It is useful to write out a detailed complaint in advance, attaching witness statements and/or other evidence, instead of sitting down with an EO officer to write out a complaint on the spot.
 This reduces the chance that the person receiving the complaint will put his or her own spin on the case, or tell you what you can and cannot say.
 There’s no need to limit your comments to the spaces on the complaint form.
 A civilian advocate or attorney can help you prepare the complaint, or review it and suggest additions if you have already submitted it.